-Consider the music you love to listen to when choosing an instrument.
+To find the instrument that is right for you, consider the music you love to listen to.
 The instrument should be an extension of what you naturally hear.
 Playing your favorite songs will inspire you to practice.
 If your musical tastes focus around classic rock or heavy metal, guitar is probably your best bet.
 If you really love to listen to folk rock, you may do well with acoustic guitar.
 If you listen to chamber music, strings are likely the way to go.
-And if you can’t get enough Bill Joel or piano concertos, consider piano!
+And if you can’t get enough Billy Joel or piano concertos, consider piano!

 Acoustic guitars are relatively inexpensive compared to electric guitars.
-Don’t forget, electric guitars will require the investment of an amplifier as well.
+Don’t forget, electric guitars will require some additional investment for an amplifier as well.
 Prices can range dramatically when factoring materials and manufacturing.
 But there are plenty of beginner guitar models that are great to get started with.

-Violins, viola, and cellos are great to rent at first, but purchasing may break the bank.
+Violins, viola, and cellos are great to rent at first, while purchasing one is very costly.
 The same goes for woodwinds.
 Renting is an inexpensive way to get started with an instrument from the wind, brass, or string family.

 It probably goes without saying that pianos are not very portable.
 Pianos weigh thousands of pounds, require special movers to transport, and will take up significant space in your home.
 Singers, by contrast, don’t have an instrument that takes up any space!

 Guitars, violins, and saxophones all have relative portability and are lightweight by comparison.
-You can store them under your bed when you’re not playing them keep them in the closet.
+You can store them under your bed when you’re not playing them or keep them in the closet.
 Drums may take up as much space as a piano, but are far more portable.
-They can be broken down and moved piecemeal.
-While not as portable and easy to move as a guitar or flute, it’s certainly easier that a piano!
+Drums can be broken down and moved piecemeal.
+While not as portable and easy to move as a guitar or flute, it’s certainly easier than a piano!

-All instruments will require different physical demands.
+All instruments will require different physical demands so it’s a good idea to do some research to have a good understanding of what is required to play them.
 Some, like upright bass or marimba, require you to stand.
 The strings on an upright bass are heavy and require significant muscle strength to play.
 Instruments like drums require all your limbs in order to execute the skills.

 Do you want to play in a band?
 Do you want to be the leader of the band or be in the spotlight?
 How much time and practice can you commit to this endeavor?